The Story of Civilization: I. Our Oriental Heritage (1935)

 This volume covers Near Eastern history until the fall of the Achaemenid Empire in the 330s BC, and the history of India, China, and Japan up to the 1930s.

 Full title: The Story of Civilization ~ 1 ~ Our Oriental Heritage ~ Being a History of Civilization in Egypt and the Near East to the Death of Alexander; and in India, China and Japan from the Beginning to Our Own Day; with an Introduction on the Nature and Foundations of Civilization.

-Reviews

-James H. Breasted's review was highly negative.
-W. N. Brown was hardly more impressed.
-Henry James Forman, reviewing for The New York Times found the work to be a masterpiece as did the New York Herald Tribune.

 II.
 The Life of Greece (1939)

 This volume covers Ancient Greece and the Hellenistic Near East down to the Roman conquest.

 Full title: The Story of Civilization ~ 2 ~ The Life of Greece ~ A History of Greek Government, Industry, Manners, Morals, Religion, Philosophy, Science, Literature and Art from the Earliest Times to the Roman Conquest.

-Reviews

-Michael Ginsberg was favorably disposed.
-As was Edmund C. Richards.
-Reviews over Time and Boston Evening Transcript were very positive.

 III.
 Caesar and Christ (1944)

 The volume covers the history of Rome and of Christianity until the time of Constantine the Great.

 Full title: The Story of Civilization ~ 3 ~ Caesar and Christ ~ This Brilliantly Written History Surveys All Aspects of Roman Life ~ Politics, Economics, Literature, Art, Morals.
 It Ends with the Conflict of Pagan and Christian Forces and Raises the Curtain on the Great Struggle between Church and State.